katana7436/AMBD_TeamK_signalProcessing/All_team_project/Sudheera_99007451/1_Model/README.md

-# In this I am using picture 1 and 2 with diffenrent poses
+# In this I am using picture 1 and 2 with different poses